tumcms/Open-Infra-Platform/Documentation/markdown/CodingGuideline.md

 ***
 ## Geometry Converter

 The main task of the elements within `IfcGeometryConverter` namespace is transforming the definitions of IFC to sequences of points, lines and/or meshes to be consumed by the shader.

+Function input: `EXPRESSReference<IfcEntity>`, additional parameters.
-These are usually of type `carve::geom::vector3d` or similar objects.
+Function output: `carve::geom::vector3d` or similar objects (as `std::tuple<...>`).

 ### Unit conversion